14 - 18

 Our FRC team operates out of the same facility as the FTC teams, Hamilton High School in Sussex, Wisconsin.

 There are approximately 50 students and 22 adult mentors on our FRC team.

 Charger Robotics was founded on November 20th, 2000 as FIRST® Robotics Competition (FRC®) Team #537, from Hamilton High School in Sussex, Wisconsin.

 Originally named "Domo A.R.I.G.A.T.O."
 (Applied Robotics Innovation Gameplay And Technology Opportunity"), Team #537 changed its name to "Charger Robotics" on October 23rd, 2003 to better align its branding to other Sussex Hamilton organizations.

 Over the years, Charger Robotics has expanded to include FIRST® Lego® League (FLL®) teams, FIRST® Tech Challenge (FTC®) teams, and has impacted over 450 students and 80 mentors who have been involved in the program.

 A new organizational strategy was adopted in 2019 which aimed to more strongly unify the various FIRST programs in Sussex under the Charger Robotics brand.
 The organization continues to embrace Continuous Improvement to provide a seemless experience and increase engagement with students, sponsors, and the community.

 Charger Robotics FIRST Robotics Competition (FRC) team #537 operates out of Hamilton High School.

-Team meetings are Tuesdays and Thursdays from 6:00 PM to 8:00 PM, with flex time available until 9:00 PM.
+Team meetings are Tuesdays and Thursdays from 6:00 PM to 9:00 PM, and Saturdays from 8:00 AM to 4:00 PM.
 Team members may coordinate with Team Advisors and Mentors to request any additional meeting time.